 – 5 –

-Walk along the palm tree-lined waterfront promenade of bd de la Croisette.
+Walk along the palm tree-lined waterfront Promenade de la Croisette.
 On one side you can ogle at rich people on sectioned off sandy beaches (all tied to the nearby 5-star hotels) or in one of the many posh eateries lining the beach, while on the other side you can ogle at more rich people entering fancy, iconic hotels like the Carlton & shopping in expensive stores.